 Phishing alerts when copy-pasting login info

-The feature currently comes with Dashlane Premium, Friends & Family, Team, and Business plans.
-This alert does not come with Dashlane Free, Advanced, or Starter plans.
+These alerts come with Dashlane Premium, Friends & Family, Team, and Business plans.
+These alerts don't come with Dashlane Free, Advanced, or Starter plans.
 The alert works in Chrome, Firefox, and Edge.

 Note: The warning will show up only once for each website unless you log out of Dashlane and back in again.
 The warning doesn't appear if you refresh the page after copying your login information but should appear if you open a new page.
 The warning only works on HTTPS sites—not HTTP sites.